sshvans/aws-reinvent2019-svs329/README.md

 	1. Go to your Cloud9 IDE, open file *amazon-lex-bi-bot/export-env.sh*.
 	2. Provide the value for your Athena S3 bucket you created above.
 		- Replace `REPLACE-ME-ATHENA-BUCKET` with the bucket name `YOUR_INITIALS-bibot-tickit-data`
-		- Replace `REPLACE-ME-ATHENA-BUCKET` with the bucket name `YOUR_INITIALS-bibot-db-output`
+		- Replace `REPLACE-ME-OUTPUT-BUCKET` with the bucket name `YOUR_INITIALS-bibot-db-output`
 	3. **Save** the file.
 	4. In terminal window, run the following command to set the updated values.
 		`cd amazon-lex-bi-bot && source export-env.sh`